 Earlier, www1.ru reported that UAC revealed the purpose of the flap track fairings on aircraft.

-Mass production of portable EW systems in plastic cases deployed for the military
+Mass production of portable EW systems in plastic cases has been launched for the military

-Rostec to increase production of high-tech blades for aircraft engines
+Rostec will increase the production of high-tech blades for aircraft engines